Jungian Analysis: Deepening the Therapeutic Process

-Jungian analysis (which is also called Jungian psychoanalysis, analytical psychology or depth psychology) is a form of psychotherapy, which focuses on difficulties, imbalances, stresses and or questions an individual might be struggling with in their outer and or inner life.
-Such challenges may arise from various life situations, experiences, feelings, thoughts, fantasies, dreams, disorders, and or psycho-physical occurrences.
-It is a therapeutic process, which embraces the whole individual, their life history, any unconscious material that comes forward into consciousness such as dreams, visions, fantasies, etc., and, which explores any emotions, thoughts, feelings, experiences or focusses the client brings from their daily life, to their analytical sessions.
+Jungian analysis (which is also called Jungian psychoanalysis, analytical psychology or depth psychology) is a form of psychotherapy, which focuses on difficulties, imbalances, stresses, traumas and or questions an individual might be struggling with in their outer and or inner life.
+Such challenges may arise from various life situations, experiences, traumas, feelings, thoughts, fantasies, dreams, disorders, and or psycho-physical occurrences.
+It is a therapeutic process, which embraces the whole individual, their life history, any unconscious material that comes forward into consciousness such as dreams, visions, fantasies, etc., and, which explores any emotions, thoughts, feelings, experiences or focusses the client brings from their lived history or daily life, to their analytical sessions.

 In an analysis it becomes possible to work at uncovering the underlying dynamics that led to life challenges forming in the first place.
 This process, which supports the individual coming to understand the roots of their suffering and struggles, allows for deep growth to take place.
 It can be very helpful in exploring an individual’s dreams, to better understand the vital relationship between their conscious life and their unconscious material.
 The process of analysis can also work with larger existential inquiries, such as, the meaning of life, the individual’s path of life, illness, loss, death, love and the greater mystery.